MattewEon/php-ApiRest/README.md

 # Updates

+- 23 Jun.
+2018
+    - Improved Services with the `Singleton` Design Pattern
+        - This is fixing circular includes on services constructor
 - 6 Jun.
 2018
     - Updated the way that route are checked, and now allow static route to override route with parameters
 - 24 May 2018